DIFC LAUNCHES FIRST GLOBAL FAMILY BUSINESS AND PRIVATE WEALTH CENTRE

 The process, and costs involved will depend on a range of factors including:

-Should a testator require additional clarity as to the enforceability of his/her will, it is highly recommended that they contact a qualified lawyer before proceeding.
-While the process may be a little more time consuming and costly, it is essential to ensure that the desired end result is achieved.
+Should a testator require additional clarity as to the enforceability of his or her will, it is highly recommended that they contact a qualified lawyer before proceeding.
+It is essential to ensure that the desired end result is achieved.

 This is a general guide on the subject matter and should not be construed as specific legal advice.